A Scaling Law for Synthetic-to-Real Transfer: How Much Is Your Pre-training Effective?: Introduction

 where coefficient $D>0$ and \emph{pre-training rate} $\alpha>0$ describe the convergence speed of pre-training, and \emph{transfer gap} $C\geq 0$ determines the lower limit of the error.
 We can predict how large the pre-training data should be to achieve the desired accuracy by estimating the parameters $\alpha,C$ from the empirical results.
-Additionally, we analyze transfer learning theoretically using the recent advance based on the neural tangent kernel \citep{NitandaSuzuki_ICLR2021optimal} and confirm that the above law agrees with the generalization analysis.
+Additionally, we analyze the dynamics of transfer learning using the recent theoretical results based on the neural tangent kernel \citep{NitandaSuzuki_ICLR2021optimal} and confirm that the above law agrees with the theoretical analysis.
+We empirically validated our scaling law on various experimental settings of benchmark tasks, model sizes, and complexities of synthetic images.

-Our contributions are summarized as follows. \begin{itemize} \item From motivated empirical results and theoretical hints, we elicit the law of generalization scale in terms of pre-training and fine-tuning data sizes. \item We confirm the derived law explains the empirical results for a variety of different settings in terms of pre-training/fine-tuning tasks, model size, and data complexity (e.g., Figure~\ref{fig:crosstask}).
-Furthermore, we demonstrate that the law enables us to assess how pre-training is effective via the estimated parameters. \item We theoretically derive a generalization bound for a general transfer learning setting and confirm its agreement with our empirical findings. \end{itemize}
+Our contributions are summarized as follows. \begin{itemize} \item From empirical results and theoretical analysis, we elicit a law that describes how generalization scales in terms of data sizes on pre-training and fine-tuning. \item We confirm that the derived law explains the empirical results for various settings in terms of pre-training/fine-tuning tasks, model size, and data complexity (e.g., Figure~\ref{fig:crosstask}).
+Furthermore, we demonstrate that we can use the estimated parameters in our scaling law to assess how much improvement we can expect from the pre-training procedure based on synthetic data. \item We theoretically derive a generalization bound for a general transfer learning setting and confirm its agreement with our empirical findings. \end{itemize}